2017 Ponchatoula Strawberry Festival

 From New Orleans area: Take the Causeway Bridge into Mandeville and proceed to LA 22 west into Ponchatoula.

-When you get to the grounds, show your kids the Festival staffers (They will be wearing light blue t-shirts on Friday night; and red and white gingham shirts with denim vests on Saturday; and maroon shirts on Sunday) and also the uniformed Sheriff's deputies (they will be stationed as each corner of the main grounds, as well as on foot all over).
+When you get to the grounds, show your kids the Festival staffers (They will be wearing red t-shirts on Friday night; and red and white gingham shirts with denim vests on Saturday and Sunday) and also the uniformed Sheriff's deputies (they will be stationed as each corner of the main grounds, as well as on foot all over).

 If you are separated from your child, go to the Tangipahoa Parish Sheriff's Office Command Post - the marked bus located on Sixth Street at the southeast corner of the park.